Subscribe to get the GOLD IRA Blueprint Free E-Book

 Not all gold is eligible for inclusion in a self-directed IRA.
 IRA-approved gold refers to specific bullion coins and bars that meet the IRS's stringent purity and production requirements.
 To qualify, gold must be at least 99.5% pure and produced by an accredited manufacturer, typically one approved by NYMEX, COMEX, or the LBMA (London Bullion Market Association).

-In other words, your typical gold jewelry, collectible coins, or lower-purity gold bars won’t meet the criteria.
-The IRS wants to ensure that only standardized, high-quality, easily valued precious metals are used for retirement investing.
+In other words, typical gold jewelry, collectible coins, or lower-purity gold bars do not meet the criteria.
+The IRS wants to ensure that only standardized, high-quality, easily valued precious metals are used within a retirement account.

-If you’re considering adding physical gold to your retirement portfolio, here are some of the most commonly accepted options under IRS guidelines:
+If you are considering adding physical gold to your retirement portfolio, here are some of the most commonly accepted options under IRS guidelines:

-These products are widely recognized, liquid, and standardized, making them ideal for long-term investment within an IRA framework.
+These products are widely recognized, liquid, and standardized, making them well-suited for long-term holding within an IRA framework.

 Eligible Gold Products for Your IRA